Jesseatgao/bdownload/README.md

     HTTP request header "Referer" that applies to all downloads.
 In particular, use `*` to tell the downloader
     to take the request URL as the referrer per download [default: *]

-`--check-certificate {True,true,TRUE,False,false,FALSE}`
+`--check-certificate {true,false}`

-    whether to verify the server's TLS certificate or not [default: True]
+    whether to verify the server's TLS certificate or not [default: true]

 `--ca-certificate CA_CERTIFICATE`